sartography/SpiffWorkflow/doc/bpmn/tasks.rst

         display_task(task)
         input("Press any key to mark task complete")

-This is the code for converting the Documentation property of the task into something that can be present to the user.
+:code:`display_task()` is the code for converting the Documentation property of the task into something that can be present to the user.

-The template string can be obtained from :code:`task.task_spec.documentation`.

-As noted above, our template class comes from Jinja.
-We render the template using the task data, which is just a dictionary.

 .. code:: python